 If Biden is to tilt the balance of power back in the US’s favor, he will need Africa on his side.
 Given his extensive experience with the region, and having championed the end of apartheid decades ago, he is well-positioned to do so.

-During his first meeting, Biden emphasized the ongoing battle against Covid-19 as one of the most serious challenges facing the continent.
+During his first meeting, Biden emphasised the ongoing battle against Covid-19 as one of the most serious challenges facing the continent.
 Although the damage wrought in Africa by the virus has been less severe than in other parts of the world – with hard-hit South Africa being the key exception – the region’s fragile health systems are at breaking point.
 The crisis is threatening to reverse gains made over the last few decades.

 In the absence of formal social safety nets, lockdowns and border closures wiped out revenue flows and increased poverty rates in a region that relies heavily on informal coping mechanisms.
 According to the United Nations, global poverty is now set to rise for the first time in decades.
 Africa, which accounts for the lion’s share of the world’s poor, is expected to bear the brunt.

 Several factors have contributed to the heightening of balance of payment pressures and liquidity constraints in Africa, including: the twin global demand and supply shocks; the sharp fall in commodity prices; dramatic declines in tourism revenues and remittances; and massive capital outflows.

 Africa will not return to pre-pandemic growth levels before 2022

 The World Bank projects a 20% drop in remittances to low- and middle-income countries, including an even worse decline for Africa, amounting to more than $100bn in inflows.
 According to forecasts from the International Institute of Finance, capital flows – which dried up at the heigh of the pandemic downturn – will not return to pre-crisis trend growth before 2022.